 Anne Zouroudi is the award-winning author of the Greek detective series featuring enigmatic protagonist Hermes Diaktoros (the Fat Man), widely viewed as the Greek Hercule Poirot.

-Born in rural Lincolnshire, Anne moved to South Yorkshire at the age of two.
-Following her education at Sheffield High School for Girls, she went into the IT industry, a career which took her to both New York’s Wall Street and Denver, Colorado.
-In America she began to take seriously her ambition to write fiction, and bought a typewriter for her first short stories.
+Anne grew up in the north of England, and began her working life in the IT industry, a career which saw her working on New York’s Wall Street and in the beautiful Rocky Mountain city of Denver, Colorado.
+In the US she began to take seriously her ambition to write fiction and bought a typewriter for her first short stories.

 On returning to the UK, she booked a summer holiday with her sister.
 The location they chose was a tiny island in southern Greece.

 “We arrived at night; there was nothing to see,” she recalls.
 “But the next morning, I opened the shutters of our rented house, and bam!
 Love at first sight.
 The brilliant blue sea, the scent of herbs on the breeze, the timelessness of the place… It was the first moment of a love affair which has lasted almost thirty years.”